·7 min read

 Can I contact NAATI to check my result status?

-NAATI does not provide individual result updates before results are officially released.
-You will receive an email notification when your results are ready.
+No — NAATI doesn't give individual result updates before results are officially released.
+You'll get an email when yours are ready.

 What if my results take longer than 6 weeks?

-During peak periods, results may take up to 8 weeks.
-If you have not received your results after 8 weeks, contact NAATI through their website to enquire.
+In peak periods they can take up to 8 weeks.
+If nothing's arrived after 8 weeks, contact NAATI through their website to enquire.

 Is the test review worth it for a Marginal Fail?

-If you scored between 58 and 62.5, a review is worth considering.
-A second examiner re-assesses your recording, and some candidates do have their result upgraded.
-The review costs AUD 65 and must be requested within 30 days of receiving your results.
+If you landed between 58 and 62.5, it's worth a look.
+A second examiner re-assesses your recording, and some candidates do get their result upgraded.
+The review costs AUD 187 and has to be requested within 30 days of getting your results.

 How long is the CCL credential valid?